PhoenixTales/wiki.gothicarchive.org/misc/monsters.md

 ## Shadowbeast
 - mentioned as `Schattenläufer` (German for `Shadow Walker`) in 1.01d alpha
   - this is a nickname for _Shugul Sath_, a legendary monster of similar posture from _Sleeper's Ban_
+  - compare these two lists from a compiled file: `SCAVENGER SCAVENGER2 SHADOWBEAST SNAPPER` and `Scavenger n/a Schattenläufer Snapper`
+  - another place in compiled `gothic.dat` from the same version also maps `Schattenläufer` to `Shadow.mds`

 ## Skeleton
 - the only monster in the alpha builds using engine attribute `regrow`